Taking Charge Of My Own Retirement Part 1 - Utilities

 - Debt/Equity - When debt is low, the business is more stable.

-- PE Ratio - When the PE ratio is low, I'm also paying less for the company.
+- P/E Ratio - When the P/E ratio is low, I'm also paying less for the company.

-The utilities winners are WEC Energy Corp (NYSE:WEC), Consolidated Edison (NYSE:ED) and Brookfield Infrastructure Partners (NYSE:BIP).
+The utilities winners are WEC Energy Corp.
+(NYSE:WEC), Consolidated Edison (NYSE:ED) and Brookfield Infrastructure Partners (NYSE:BIP).
 I already own BIP in my after tax portfolio, so I'll be doubling up.
 If you're interested in my thoughts on BIP, you can read my most recent article.

 The chart looks like I made my choices based on the total net green cells.
 It really just worked out that way.
 My first choice, WEC, is in the bottom half of the Dividend Adequacy section, although it's pretty darn close.

 I decided the other two criteria were attractive enough to overcome that.
 When I get done with my crayon, I still have to decide what factors are most important, and I don't know how to do that without exercising judgment.
-Hopefully it's good judgment, but that's also why I rely on commenters to help provide corrective feedback.
+Hopefully, it's good judgment, but that's also why I rely on commenters to help provide corrective feedback.
 It would also be disingenuous if I didn't point out that WEC gets a lot of coverage on SA, and has been favorably reviewed by most, if not all.

 It's also worth pointing out that Dominion Resources (NYSE:D) is also very favorably reviewed on SA, yet was at the bottom of my metrics chart.
 What I saw was that D is very richly priced, and there may be better options out there.
 But I'm also open to someone pointing out a flaw in my metrics that would have elevated D for higher consideration.